Elias-Giannakidis/cart-pole-ai/README.md

     5. save(state, action, reward, next_state, done)
     6. state = new_state

-  7.0 if not optimize, train the model as below.
+  7.0 if not optimize,keep the train as below.
   7.1 reset x_batch and y_batch
   7.2 set minibatch as random( memory, min( len(memory), batch_size ) )
   7.3 for state action reward next_stete done in minibatch: